 Concetti Chiave

-- The middle class began to rise in significance from the sixteenth century, merging with the aristocracy post-1688.
+- The middle class began gaining significance from the sixteenth century, eventually merging with the aristocracy after 1688.

-- Wealthy tradesmen and manufacturers purchased estates and parliamentary seats, aligning with the aristocracy.
+- Wealthy tradesmen and manufacturers acquired estates and parliamentary seats, aligning interests with the aristocracy.

-- Defoe's "Robinson Crusoe" exemplifies the middle class worldview and values of the era.
+- Daniel Defoe's "Robinson Crusoe" exemplifies the worldview and values of the emerging middle class.

 The middle class had been increasing in importance since the sixteenth century and after the glorious revolution of 1688, it gradually merged with the aristocracy.
 There was no violent conflict between the two classes as a century later in France with the revolution.
 In England rich tradesmen and manifacturers bought estates and with them seats in the parliament, while her sons and daughters married into the aristocracy.
 This meant that gradually the interests of both the classes became the same: they Joined forces, in commercial, agriculture or industrial ventures.